bartwc/website2/src/01-tudelft-guides/04-thesis-guidelines.md

 - **Ethics Approval** - If required for your research
 - **Data Management Plan** - For handling research data
 - **Risk Assessment** - For laboratory or field work

+## Recommended Digital Repository Structure

+To organize your thesis work efficiently, create a OneDrive folder using your TU Delft account, named `Firstname Lastname`.
+Share the link with your supervisor with full access.
+Inside, create the following subfolders:

+1. **01 administrative**: All thesis-related administration forms.
+Include a timeline of your thesis (see timeline planning section).
+2. **02 literature**: Publications for reference/reading, named in the format (authorYY or authorYY_title).
+3. **03 reports**: Your periodic reports, and supervisor's comments/feedback.
+4. **04 presentations**: All presentations, posters, and outreach documents.
+5. **05 notes**: Meeting notes and records of agreements with your supervisor.
+6. **06 code**: Programming code related to your thesis.
+7. **07 project**: (If necessary) Documents related to a specific project.

+This structure will help you and your supervisor keep all thesis materials organized and accessible throughout your project.

+## In-Person Meetings with Supervisor

+1. **Periodic meetings** of 30 minutes will be scheduled with you during your thesis period.
+2. These meetings are not compulsory; if not necessary, they should be cancelled at least a day in advance.
+3. Each meeting should not exceed 25 minutes, but will have a 30-minute slot.
+4. **Tentative agenda:**
+    - **First 5 minutes:**
+        - Discuss thesis problem, goals, timeline, etc.
+        - Review previous action points: Have they been addressed?
+What is your current challenge?
+    - **Next 15 minutes:** Technical discussion
+    - **Next 5 minutes:** List your action points prior to the next meeting
+    - **Final 5 minutes:** Any Other Business (AOB)
+5. Extended meetings can be set up for in-depth technical discussions as needed.

 ## Thesis Structure and Requirements